-Similarly the equations change for the other layers if the drainage is in them.
-Soil layers that lye entirely below the creek level have no groundwater runoff.
+Soil layers that lye entirely below the stream depth have no groundwater runoff.

 If a soil layer is saturated, i.e. soil > = fc + wp + ep, the runoff of the soil layer depends also on the water in the soil layer(s) above.
 For example if the drainage is in soil layer 3 and both soil layer 2 and 3 are saturated, the groundwater table in soil layer 1 determines the runoff of soil layer 3.
-The runoff is limited to the water in the layer above field capacity.
+The runoff is limited to the water above field capacity in the third layer though.